-Dr. Musonda is the Laboratory Director at the Botswana Harvard AIDS Institute and a Research Associate at the Harvard T.H.
+Dr. Musonda is a Research Associate at the Botswana Harvard AIDS Institute and the Harvard T.H.
 Chan School of Public Health.
 Her main interests are in understanding the molecular structure of HIV, its pathogenesis, and the nature of host immunity to the virus.
 She is involved with capacity building and training young researchers in Africa.
 Dr. Musonda holds several grants dedicated to postgraduate training of African scientists in southern Africa.

 Dr. Novitsky is a Principle Research Scientist in the Harvard T.H.
 Chan School of Public Health’s Department of Immunology and Infectious Diseases, where he has been researching HIV since 1996.
 His research is focused on the molecular epidemiology of HIV-1C, the subtype affecting populations in southern Africa.
 In particular, he studies HIV-1C transmission dynamics in conjunction with the research at the Botswana Harvard AIDS Institute Partnership.